 • Understanding the glycemic index, which ranks carbohydrates based on their impact on blood sugar levels, can be a helpful tool for managing diabetes.

-See also How Many Carbohydrates In A Taco Shell
+See also How Many Carbohydrates Are In A Teaspoon Of Sugar

 In conclusion, carbohydrates can have a significant impact on insulin production and glucose levels in diabetics.
 By making informed choices about the types and amounts of carbohydrates we consume, we can better manage our blood sugar levels and maintain overall health and well-being.